 neuronal migrational anomalies: agyria (cobblestone lissencephaly / lissencephaly ty...

-Waterhouse-Friderichsen syndrome (also known as purpura fulminans 9 or hemorrhagic adrenalitis 10) is characterized by adrenal insufficiency that results from atraumatic adrenal hemorrhage in consequence of septicaemia.
+Waterhouse-Friderichsen syndrome (also known as purpura fulminans 9 or hemorrhagic adrenalitis 10) is characterized by adrenal insufficiency that results from atraumatic adrenal hemorrhage in consequence of septicemia.

-Waterhouse-Friderichsen syndrome is due to septicaemia and comm...
+Waterhouse-Friderichsen syndrome is due to septicemia and common...